Scientific Program

 Ankur Jindal

 Conclusion: What did we hear?
-What do take we home?
+What do we take home?

 End of the BRADYKININ Symposium